TurboTax HelpTurboTax HelpIntuit

 Here’s how to remove it:

-2. Select Jump to sch se.
+2. Search for sch se and select Jump to sch se.

 3. On the Self-Employment Tax screen select Make Adjustments.